Article

 To get the most honest and constructive feedback from customers, partner with a third party research team who can provide participants with a layer of anonymity.
 We find this elicits a greater level of responsiveness and empowers participants to share more freely, improving your results.

-If you do not have the resources to conduct a full assessment with customer interviews, consider utilizing an online tool to survey your customers.
+If you do not have the resources to conduct a full assessment customer interviews, consider utilizing an online tool to survey your customers.

 Action Item #2: Include Measurement and Optimization in Your Budget

 Build a reporting budget and schedule into your marketing plan.
-Account for the hours you will need to spend tracking your efforts.
-Budget for any tools or outside resources you will use to stay accountable.
+Account for the hours you will need to spend tracking your efforts. for any tools or outside resources you will use to stay accountable.

 We also recommend building in hours to follow up and optimize completed initiatives.
 In order to maximize ROI, you will need to monitor ongoing performance and evaluate the effectiveness of your campaigns.
-This allows you to make improvements overtime, increase spend on your most successful promotions and halt or update campaigns that have not been as successful.
+This allows you to make improvements, increase spend on your most successful promotions and halt or update campaigns that have not been as successful.

 Reset to Maintain Accountability

 To stay on track with our marketing plans, we schedule weekly status reports and check-ins with many of our clients.
-Internally, we use several online tools to keep a real-time status of our projects.
+Internally, we use several online tools to keep a status of our projects.
 We like Trello for managing editorial calendars and utilize Google Drive to update project statuses on shared spreadsheets.

 If you find yourself off track several months into your plan, try these strategies to reset and resume progress on your marketing plan.